mvp4g/mvp4g/README.md

 To ensure quality, library code is covered by JUnit tests.

 # Note
 Mvp4g uses heavily generators.
 Also it has a dependency to GIN, which is at least end of life.
-That are some of the reasons why mvp4g will never work with j2cl.
-To clearify: a project based on mvp4g will never work with j2cl/GWT 3!
+That are some of the reasons why mvp4g will never work with j2cl/GWT 3!

 Of course mvp4g will be maintained in the future.
 Bugs will be fixed, etc. But, you will not see any no features, etc.